upscalesoftware/http-server-engine/README.md

 ## Performance

 Speed and minimalism are the objectives of the project.
-It comes with a very few PHP files: 3 classes and 1 interface.
+It comes with very little source code.

 Total overheard of the engine is ~4 ms (0.004 sec) measured on a laptop.
 The estimates are based on execution of an empty action dispatched out of 100 declared routes.